-Once you have your Federal PIN you are ready to apply!
+Once you have your FSA ID, you’re ready to apply!
 Remember, if the student is a dependent student, both the student and the parent are required to electronically sign the FAFSA.

 The MCPHS University college code for the FAFSA is 002165.

 Before beginning a FAFSA for the 2015-2016 school year, you will need financial information from 2014.
 It is also important to gather the following:

 - Student's Driver's License (if applicable)

 - 2014 W-2 Forms and other records of money earned for student AND parents